 This was not the post I was expecting to write when I came back to this blog.
 I know it’s been a long time since I’ve posted, so I guess I should start off by asking “how is everyone?”
 Are you all adjusting to a life of pandemic-enforced solitude, along with a quarantine of indeterminate length?

-Tomorrow is Valentine’s Day and if you’re anything like me—a fan of free chocolate and a bit obsessed with fictional villains—you might be looking for some romance recs to help you weather the winter holiday.
-There’s a lot of lists out there for mainstream romance, but if you’re looking for fantasy or sci-fi—if you’re looking for more uhh, niche stuff, inside of that—then I might have a couple things up my sleeve.
+Tomorrow is Valentine’s Day, and if you’re anything like me—a fan of free chocolate and a bit too obsessed with fictional villains—you might be looking for some romance recs to help you weather this winter holiday.
+There’s a lot of lists out there for mainstream romance that are really good, but if you’re looking for fantasy or sci-fi—if you’re looking for more uhh, niche stuff, inside of that—then I might have a couple recommendations up my sleeve.

+I finally did it.
 Every now and then—when Murphy’s Law cuts me a break and the planets align through some sort of ordinance—a couple good things happen in quick succession.
-I’ve always been wary of putting too much faith in good events because I’m a cautious person by nature, but November was a good month for me.
-For the first time ever I managed to participate in NaNoWriMo (details on the event are here).
+I’ve always been wary of putting too much faith in good events.
+But for the first time ever, I managed to participate in NaNoWriMo.

-For those who were following this blog before (and haven’t seen it updated in ages)—hello, I’m back from the dead!
-I’ve returned with a complete 180 degree switch in content.
+For those of you who were following this blog before (and haven’t seen it updated in ages)—hello!
+I’m back from the dead.
+I’ve also returned with a complete 180 degree switch in content.